 Tickets: $25 General, $20 Student/Senior, $15 Members, available online or at the door

-With an incredible combination of music, video and electronics, and with the masterful playing of one of Canada’s greatest pianists, you will not want to miss this mind-blowing show!
+With an incredible combination of music, video and electronics, and with the masterful playing of one of Canada’s greatest pianists, you will not want to miss this astonishing concert!

 Picture the scene: it’s late January, in the heart of a cold, clear Edmonton winter.
 Definitely time for a hot concert of new chamber music of the kind that only New Music Edmonton can bring you.
 Our friends in Timepoint Ensemble will be cruising up the QE2 from their home in Calgary to give their Edmonton début.
 Their programme takes its inspiration from ideas of noise and post-genre inspired works, two sound worlds seemingly far apart yet expertly connected in the hands of this great chamber ensemble.
 The program is based around the works by Peter Ablinger, Germán Alonso, Nicole Lizée, Marie-Hélène Fournier, and Owen Davis.